 - Lekagul, B. and J.A.
 McNeely.
 Mammals of Thailand.
 Bangkok: The Assoc.
 Cons.
 Wild., 1977 (Out of print). - Lekagul, B. et al. Field Guide to the Butterflies of Thailand.
 Bangkok: Assoc.
 Cons.
 Wild., 1977. - Lekagul, B. and P. D. Round.
 A Guide to the Birds of Thailand.
 Bangkok: Saha Karn Bhaet, 1991. - McNeely, J. A. and Wachtel, P. S. Soul of the Tiger-Searching for Nature's Answers in Exotic Southeast Asia.
 New York: Doubleday, 1988. - Parr, J. W. K. Large Mammals of Thailand.
 Thailand: Sarakadee Press, 2003. - Robson, C. A Field Guide to the Birds of South-east Asia.
 UK: New Holland Publishers, most recent edition. - Robson, C. A Field Guide to the Birds of Thailand.
 UK: New Holland Publishers, most recent edition.
-This or the older Lekagul and Round field guide is THE field guide you should carry with you on tour.
-It details and illustrates all the species you will encounter on our Thailand tour. - Round, P. Resident Forest Birds in Thailand: Their Status and Conservation.
+This is the field guide you should carry with you on the tour or Treesucon's guide (see below).
+Both detail and illustrate all the species you will encounter on this Thailand tour. - Round, P. Resident Forest Birds in Thailand: Their Status and Conservation.
 ICBP Monograph No 2.
 Cambridge: ICBP, 1988.
-Available from ICBP, 32 Cambridge Road, Girton, Cambridge CB3 0PJ, England. - Whitmore, T.C.
+Available from ICBP, 32 Cambridge Road, Girton, Cambridge CB3 0PJ, England. - Treesucon, U. & Limparungpattanakj, W. Birds of Thailand.
+Lynx Edicions and BirdLife International.
+Excellent new field guide with up-to-date taxonomy.
+Highly recommended and as good as Robson in the field with less confusing plates and text. - Whitmore, T.C.
 Tropical Rainforests of the Far East.
 2nd.
 Edition.
 London: Oxford University Press, 1984.
 A superb account of the vegetation communities and their constituent plants, trees, soils etc. in South-East Asia. - Wyatt, D. K. Thailand: A Short History.
 Bangkok: Thai Wattana Panich, 1984.